-- California State Bar recently issued an order that extends the CLE deadline from June 30 to September 30, 2020, for Group 3 attorneys.
-Failure to complete the requirements by this amended deadline and to pay any outstanding license fees will result in being enrolled in Involuntary Inactive.
+- The California State Bar has issued an order extending the CLE deadline from June 30 to September 30, 2020 for Group 3 attorneys.
+If the lawyers failed to complete the requirements by this amended deadline and did not pay any outstanding license fees, they will be enrolled in Involuntary Inactive status.

-- For Florida, attorneys have been granted an extension to CLE reporting deadlines for February, March, April, and May 2020 to August 31, 2020.
-All other deadlines remain unchanged per the Florida Bar.
+- Florida attorneys have been granted an extension to their CLE reporting deadlines for February, March, April, and May 2020 to August 31, 2020.
+All other deadlines remain unchanged as per the Florida Bar.

-- For those licensed in Indiana, the limitation for distance education credits has been temporarily lifted, per the Supreme Court of Indiana.
-For those with a reporting deadline of December 31, 2020, all credits can be completed online.
-Should your deadline fall on December 31, 2022, up to 24 credits can be completed online.
+- For those licensed in Indiana, the limitation for distance education credits has been temporarily lifted, as per the Supreme Court of Indiana.
+For those with a reporting deadline of December 31, 2020, all credits may be completed online.
+Should your deadline fall on December 31, 2022, up to 24 credits may be completed online.

 - Attorneys in Missouri have had their June 30, 2020, CLE deadline extended to September 30, 2020.
 There is a reporting deadline extension to October 30, 2020, according to an order issued by the Missouri Supreme Court.
 Late fees for courses completed on or before December 31, 2020, will not be assessed.

 - The Supreme Court of Mississippi has issued an order that has waived the in-person CLE requirement for the 2019-20 reporting year.
 Additionally, the completion deadline has been extended to September 30, 2020, with the reporting deadline extended to October 15, 2020.
 Should you be unable to comply with these temporary amendments, attorneys may seek a hardship exemption and/or extension from the commission.